-- Add the dressing just before serving.
+- Dress just before serving.
 Spinach is a tender, delicate leafy green that wilts quickly once coated in dressing.
-For the freshest salad, toss with dressing immediately before serving.
+For the freshest salad, toss with dressing just before serving.

 - Serve the dressing on the side.
 If serving this salad at a party, consider leaving the balsamic vinaigrette in a bowl on the side to avoid soggy salad.